adityaraj-09/sandock/orchestrator-api/PRODUCTION_SETUP.md

 # Production Setup Guide

-This guide covers setting up the Insien Sandbox orchestrator API for production with Clerk authentication, PostgreSQL, and Redis.
+This guide covers setting up the Insien Sandbox orchestrator API for production with JWT-based authentication, PostgreSQL, and Redis.

 ## Architecture